Mohammad-Abohasan/Mastering-JavaScript-in-20-Days/Course02.md

 ## Closure ⚡

+The closure is **a collection of all the variables in scope at the time of creation of the function**.

 - Closure is the most esoteric of JavaScript concepts.
 - Enables powerful pro-level functions like 'once' and 'memoize'.
 - Many JavaScript design patterns including the module pattern use closure.